luobolong/My-Notes/Sparse Representations/Sparse Representations in signal and image process.md

 $$
 (LP):\min_{\underline u,\underline v}\left[\begin{matrix} \underline 1^T & \underline 1^T\end{matrix}\right]\left[\begin{matrix} \underline u\\\underline v\end{matrix}\right] \space s.t. \space \underline b=\left[\begin{matrix}\pmb A & -\pmb A\end{matrix}\right]\left[\begin{matrix}\underline u\\\underline v\end{matrix}\right] \space and \space \left[\begin{matrix}\underline u\\\underline v\end{matrix}\right] \ge \underline 0
 $$
+However, there is one difficulty - the condition that u and v are orthogonal to each other ruins the LP structure.

+> Theorem: The constraint
+> $$
+> \underline u^T\underline v=0
+> $$
+> is a passive one and thus can be omitted from the LP formulation without harm.

+That is, this constraint is a passive constraint.